 Numeric vector of observation years corresponding to

-.
-Must be the same length asdata
+data.
+Must be the same length asdataand strictly increasing.- ns_splits

 An integer vector of years used to split the data into homogeneous subperiods.
 For S-FFA, set to